jayson1200/trailblazer/README.md

 naive bayes assumption.
 I did the same for whether they would not like the class they haven't taken before.
 I then combined both value into a log odds and appended it to a list.
 After looping, I sorted the log odds and reported ones that were the largest and smallest.

+### To try it

+I didn't have enough time to make a website, so the code is available [here](https://github.com/jayson1200/trailblazer.git).
+To run it, all you have to do is change all of the paths at the top of the file to correct paths for your system and run lass-recommender.py the Algorithm folder via python in an environment that has pandas and numpy.
+If you have any suggestions, please contact me at jmeribe@stanford.edu.
+I am very interested in improving recommendations.